 In HTX-011, the inclusion of low-dose meloxicam reduces local inflammation and reverses the acidic environment caused by surgery, allowing enhanced penetration of bupivacaine (a local anaesthetic) into the nerves and thereby increasing its effect.
 HTX-011 is in development for application into the surgical site and early studies have shown its potential to reduce severe post-operative pain and the need for opioid analgesics for up to 72 hours.
 If licensed, HTX-011 may offer an additional treatment option for the management of post-operative pain with a potential to reduce the need for opioids.

-Liposomal bupivacaine is in late-stage clinical development for the treatment of postoperative pain in adults.
-Post-operative pain is a common occurrence for those patients who have surgery.
-Controlling post-operative pain is important for ensuring a good patient experience, optimising post-operative outcomes and enhancing recovering, and the prevention of chronic postsurgical pain in the longer term.
+Liposomal bupivacaine is in clinical development for the treatment of post-operative pain in paediatric patients.
+Post-operative pain is a common occurrence in patients who have undergone surgery.
+Managing post-operative pain is important in order for patients to have a positive post-operative experience and to enhance their recovery, and for the prevention of chronic post-surgical pain in the long-term.